John Pachankis

-John E. Pachankis is an American clinical psychologist.
+John E. Pachankis (born 1980/1981) is an American clinical psychologist.
 He is the David R. Kessler Professor at the Yale School of Public Health.
 His research documents the social and emotional experiences of LGBT individuals, including reasons for this population's greater risk of depression and suicide, and has developed among the first evidence-based mental health treatments to reduce this risk.

 Education and career

 Pachankis was born and raised in Shreveport, Louisiana.
 He completed his undergraduate education at Loyola University New Orleans and earned his PhD in clinical psychology (quantitative focus) at Stony Brook University in 2008 as a student of Marvin Goldfried.
 Upon completing his clinical internship at McLean Hospital, Harvard Medical School, Pachankis accepted an assistant professor position at the Ferkauf Graduate School of Psychology at Yeshiva University.
 Pachankis joined the faculty at the Yale School of Public Health in the Department of Social and Behavioral Sciences in 2013 and received tenure in 2018.
 He has secondary appointments in the Departments of Psychiatry and Psychology.

 Pachankis directs the Yale LGBTQ Mental Health Initiative, which "provides a home for scholars and scholarship devoted to understanding and improving the mental health of LGBTQ populations in the US and around the world."